cloudlinux/cloudlinux-doc/docs/elevate/README.md

 ## Known issues

 ### Web servers
-Litespeed web server's installation scheme is currently incompatible with ELevate.
+The Litespeed web server installation scheme is currently incompatible with ELevate.

 It can be updated *after* the upgrade is complete, but won't be automatically upgraded with the rest of the system during the ELevate process.